TeamDev-IP/JxBrowser-Gallery/desktop-web-app/README.md

 approach based on intercepting URL requests and registering a custom scheme for loading web UI resources.

+Communication between Java and UI is implemented using Protobuf and gRPC.
+These technologies provide an effective solution, enabling fast and reliable communication with a well-structured approach to data exchange.

 To sum up, here is a short list of benefits:

 1. Full automation of rendering.